awsdocs/amazon-emr-management-guide/doc_source/emr-iam-roles-custom.md

 You can specify a service role for EMR and a service role for cluster EC2 instances explicitly using options with the `create-cluster` command from the AWS CLI\.
 Use the `--service-role` option to specify the service role\.
 Use the `InstanceProfile` argument of the `--ec2-attributes` option to specify the role for the EC2 instance profile\.

 The Auto Scaling role is specified using a separate option, `--auto-scaling-role`\.
-For more information, see [Using Automatic Scaling in Amazon EMR](emr-automatic-scaling.md)\.
+For more information, see [Using Automatic Scaling with a Custom Policy for Instance Groups ](emr-automatic-scaling.md)\.

 **To specify custom IAM roles using the AWS CLI**
 + The following command specifies the custom service role, *MyCustomServiceRoleForEMR*, and a custom role for the EC2 instance profile, *MyCustomServiceRoleForClusterEC2Instances*, when launching a cluster\.
 This example uses the default Amazon EMR role\.